rago89/my-study-guide/arrays.md

 # Arrays

-An array is an ordered list of element that has a number as position called index, arrays are mutable, can store any type of value the typeof is object
+An array is an ordered list of elements that has a number as position called index, arrays are mutable, can store any type of value the typeof is object

 ## There are five ways to create ana array: